-However, when many parents ask "how was your day?" they usually get the dreaded answer…. "fine." or "good."
+However, when many parents ask "how was your day?"
+In response, they usually get the dreaded answer…. "fine" or "good."
 When asked… "what did you do all day".....the answer is "nothing."
 Then, the conversation ends there.

 To help with this, the internet is full of pages that list very specific questions to ask your child such as “tell me something funny that happened after school.”
 These specific questions are helpful for normally developing children.
-However, they are not the end all be all for our children who have a speech and language disorder.
+However, they are not the end-all-be-all for children who have a speech and language disorder.

 Kinda obvious but hard to accomplish!

 Example questions that contain high frequency (easy to understand) vocabulary words:

 It can be helpful to ask your child a question that you know the answer to.
 This way, if your child is struggling to answer a question, you can provide a choice of options.